Frank McCourt

 Esther Waters – George Moore (1894)

-Esther Waters by George Moore is a moving naturalist novel of a single mother's struggle against poverty and societal judgment in Victorian England.
+Esther Waters by George Moore is a Victorian naturalist novel following a young woman’s struggles as a single mother in 19th-century England’s rigid social system.

 Bram Stoker